shoeffner/mthesis/src/appendix.md

 executable.
 To calibrate the camera, the calibration tool needs to take a couple of pictures of a benchmark image: a checkerboard pattern as in
 @fig:calibcheck is used in the following.
-Calibration works best if the image is on a hard surface, like card board.
+Calibration works best if the image is on a hard surface, like cardboard.
 An example call to the calibration tool is denoted in @cl:cvcalibcall.
 The parameters `-h=6` and `-w=9` describe the layout of the checkerboard pattern.
-It means that the checkerboard is seven squares down and ten squares across, since the parameters expect the numbers of corners between four squares. `-n=10` is the number of images to be taken, `-d=1000` is the delay between two images.
+It means that the checkerboard is seven squares down and ten squares across since the parameters expect the numbers of corners between four squares. `-n=10` is the number of images to be taken, `-d=1000` is the delay between two images.
 A higher delay allows that during calibration the image can be moved to more divers poses without triggering another image, resulting in a higher variety of points which in turn leads to a more exact estimation of the camera parameters.
 At least three pictures should be taken, but more images provide better results.
-The output file to which the calibration values are written is stored to the file passed with `-o`.
+The output file to which the calibration values are written is stored in the file passed with `-o`.
 The last parameter, `-s=0.0015` is the size of one checkerboard square in meters.
 This value should be measured on the printout of the checkerboard, as slight variations can occur depending on page orientation, zoom levels, margins, printer settings, and other factors.
-In the example the printed version's squares' side lengths were \SI{1.5}{\milli\meter}.
+In the example, the printed version's squares' side lengths were \SI{1.5}{\milli\meter}.
 After a successful calibration, `camera_calib.yml` will be written into the directory.
 It can be used to configure \Gaze{}, as explained in @sec:camera-and-screen-parameters.